 The program uses a heavy weight training routine with a focus on compound lifts and has three different workout sessions each week (3-day split).

-Each session has few exercises and not too many working sets.
+Each session has a few exercises and not too many working sets.
 There are a number of reasons why lifting heavy weights with fewer working sets and exercises is a great option while burning fat.
 A reverse pyramid is used for many of the exercises, which means you will be lifting the heaviest set first.

 This essentially stresses the body and affects the ability to recover from training negatively.